Jonathan Gruden

-Jonathan Gruden (born May 4, 2000) is an American professional ice hockey forward for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
+Jonathan Gruden (born May 4, 2000) is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
 He was selected by the Ottawa Senators in the fourth round, 95th overall, of the 2018 NHL entry draft.
 He previously played for the Pittsburgh Penguins of the NHL.

 Playing career

 Amateur

 Gruden played as a youth in the Michigan area with the Honeybaked under-16 program before he was selected to the USA Hockey National Team Development Program at the under-17 and 18 level, featuring in the United States Hockey League (USHL).
 In his first season in 2016–17, he scored six goals and seven assists for 13 points in 34 games.
 In his under-18 year in 2017–18, he scored 15 goals and 34 points in 25 games.
 Committing to a collegiate career with Miami University, Gruden as a freshman in the 2018–19 season, collected just three goals and 15 points through 38 games.
 After just one season with the Miami RedHawks, preferred to continue his junior development in the major junior Ontario Hockey League (OHL), signed a contract with the London Knights, having been previously selected by the club in the 2016 OHL Priority Draft, 100th overall.
 In joining the Knights for the 2019–20 season, Gruden was amongst the team's top scorers, finishing with 30 goals and 66 points through only 59 games before the season was cancelled on March 12, 2020, due to the COVID-19 pandemic.